Panic disorder is an anxiety disorder where you regularly have sudden attacks of panic or fear.

 To reduce the chances of a further attack, it may also help to:

-- read a self-help book about anxiety based on the principles of CBT
+- read a self-help book about how to control anxiety using CBT

-- try complementary therapies such as massage and aromatherapy
+- try other therapies such as massage and aromatherapy

 - learn breathing techniques to help ease symptoms